The search for multi-entity accounting and family office ERPs

 Automated bank reconciliation and revenue recognition

-The team uses a template for all expenses in an Excel file they can directly upload into Gravity.
+The team uses a template for all expenses in an Excel file that they can directly upload into Gravity.
 All relevant data for transactions is immediately entered so it can be allocated to appropriate expense categories.
 “That’s the magic part of Gravity,” he said.
 “You cannot do that in QuickBooks.”

 From there, the team can create rules for bank reconciliation, such as assigning all transactions with a particular bank to the credit card category.